modehnal/GNOMETerminalAutomation/article/presentation_article.md

   echo 'test ALL=(ALL) NOPASSWD: ALL' >> /etc/sudoers
   ```

-  Now there is a user `'test'` on Fedora 38 VM with sudo privileges, lets `ssh` to the machine.
+  Now there is a user `test` on Fedora 38 VM with sudo privileges, lets `ssh` to the machine.

-  Most likely the `'sshd'` service will not being enabled which would produce `'Connection refused'` for the port 22 so you might need to start the `'sshd'` in the VM and enable so it will be started in the future as well.
+  Most likely the `sshd` service will not being enabled which would produce `Connection refused` for the port 22 so you might need to start the `sshd` in the VM and enable so it will be started in the future as well.

   ```sh
   systemctl start sshd